Sado1111/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-The  Linked List is Doubly 😌😎
+The Linked Lizt that is Doubly in nature